1. A mythological, fire-breathing hybrid creature from Greek Mythology. It is composed of three animal parts: a lion, a goat and a snake.

 Chimera Theatre is a non-profit theatre company based out of Kamloops, British Columbia.
-The company is currently in its fourth season and is striving to present innovative, inventive and original works of Canadian Theatre.
+The company is currently in its fifth season and is striving to present innovative, inventive and original works of Canadian Theatre.
 Chimera Theatre also provides education for artists in the community through our four-part Workshop Series, improvised theatre classes, various outreach programs.

 Chimera Theatre's mandate is as follows: